copernicus-mogley/zkav.club/infrastructure/zcash/reports.md

 * This is **one rolling page** (not one page per month).
 * Each month has its own section (e.g., `## 2026-01`).
 * Update the current month as work happens.
 At month end, add a short summary and start the next month.
+* Update this page at least once per month (and optionally weekly while pre-launch work is active).

 ## Pre-launch reporting (before the instance is live)